Our take on Digital Humanities

 With this picture in mind, IFRA-Nigeria has decided to launch a new ambitious programme on Digital Humanities located in Nigeria.

-Our objective is to create a new Resource Center in the place of our current library that will make available:
+In 2021, we launched a new Resource Centre in the place of our current library that make availables:

 - academic literature on Nigeria and West Africa accessible on an online catalogue;